A woman in glasses gazes thoughtfully at a table filled with an array of colorful pieces

 Plus, while juices are generally a good choice during pregnancy, nothing beats whole fruits and vegetables.
 In addition to all the benefits of juice, they are chock-full of fiber, which aids digestion and helps us feel full.

-Drinks To Avoid During Pregnancy
+Drinks to Completely Avoid During Pregnancy

 Finally, there are also a few drinks that are better to leave in the pantry (or the grocery store) until your little one is born (and maybe even afterwards!).
 Here’s the gist: